 Applications to the SCSU BSW program are accepted every February for students who want to begin the program in the following Fall.
-In 2021, the priority deadline to apply for Fall 2021 will be 2/15/21.
-A link to the on-line application, will be posted here by mid-December.
+The priority deadline to apply for Fall 2022 will be 2/15/22.
+A link to the on-line application, will be posted here by mid-December 2021.

 To apply to the BSW Program (in order to enroll in 300-level and above social work courses), the following prerequisites must be completed by the end of the spring semester in which the application is submitted: